Awards

 - The recipient is invited to write a review article for or organise a special issue in Ethology (Wiley).

-Any member of the society is eligible to nominate candidates.
-A nomination needs to include a brief summary of the candidate’s scientific achievements, a curriculum vitae and a list of publications.
-Please send nominations (in one PDF-file) to our funding officer.
-The committee, in charge of reviewing applications, consists of the (extended) council of the society, but other members of the society may be asked to join the committee.
-If less than two candidates are nominated in a round, the deadline may be extended.
-With less than two nominations the award will not be granted.
+The committee responsible for reviewing applications consists of the (extended) council of the society, although other society members may be invited to join the committee.
+If fewer than two candidates are nominated in a given round, the nomination deadline may be extended.
+In the case of fewer than two nominations, the award will not be granted.

-The deadline for the nomination of the next award is 31 January 2026.
+The deadline for the nomination of the next award is 31 December 2029.
 A list of all awardees can be found here.

-Gwinner Award
+Ebo Gwinner Award

 To be eligible, potential awardees must present their work at the Annual Meeting of the Ethologische Gesellschaft in form of a talk or a poster.
 At the time of presentation, they must be a student (BSc, MSc or PhD).
-The prize comes with prize money of €200.
+The prize comes with prize money of €200 for the best poster and the best talk.
 A jury, selected by the organisers of the Annual Meeting of the Ethologische Gesellschaft, awards the prize winners.